Jayden-Nyamiaka/Implementing-Compilers/README.md

 # Implementing-Compilers
-Implementing Compilers in OCaml using an incremental nanopass approach.
+Implementing Compilers in OCaml using an incremental, nanopass approach.
 All compilers compile to x86-64 assembly and binary.
-Covers variables, arithmetic, register allocation, conditionals, loops and dataflow analysis, tuples and garbage collection, functions, and lexically-scoped functions.
+Covers variables, arithmetic, register allocation, conditionals, loops and dataflow analysis, tuples and garbage collection, basic functions, and lexically-scoped functions.